NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/MemorySanitizer.rst

 link step.
 When linking shared libraries, the MemorySanitizer run-time is not linked, so ``-Wl,-z,defs`` may cause link errors (don't use it with MemorySanitizer).
 To get a reasonable performance add ``-O1`` or higher.
-To get meaninful stack traces in error messages add ``-fno-omit-frame-pointer``.
+To get meaningful stack traces in error messages add ``-fno-omit-frame-pointer``.
 To get perfect stack traces you may need to disable inlining (just use ``-O1``) and tail call elimination (``-fno-optimize-sibling-calls``).